October – December 2018

 As your Big Local Rep, every three months or so, I share my thoughts on local area progress with you as residents and with the central team managing the national programme.
 Your comments and thoughts are always welcome.

-The Plan for 2018 to 2020 is in place and already enabling action across its main themes and priorities.
-Service Level Agreements are in place for the Community Hub, the Strengthening Communities theme, Future Greens, The Youth Roadshow and the Children’s Centre.
+Activity across the main themes and priorities of the Plan is progressing well and in line with Service Level Agreements, including with the Community Hub, the Strengthening Communities theme, Future Greens, the Youth Roadshow and the Children’s Centre.

 In October, the Shed was awash with colour and noise as the community came together for Warsop’s first ever Fun Palace.
 More than 100 people of all ages joined in the fun and took the opportunity to learn some new skills as part of the nationwide Fun Palaces weekend.
 These annual free events are run by local people for local people and celebrate culture at the heart of our communities.